-From (3.4) it follows (under suitable identification conditions) that $\sigma$ , $\alpha_1$ , $\alpha_3$ and the distribution of $\alpha_2$ can be estimated from a likelihood function based on (3.1).
+From (3.4) it follows (under suitable identification conditions) that σ , α_1 , α_3 and the distribution of α_2 can be estimated from a likelihood function based on (3.1).
 In other words, the Hausman type of models can be viewed as embedded in a particular random coefficient version of the framework developed in this paper.

 3.2.
-Relation to studies with latent constraints on hours of work

-For the sake of comparison with some recent studies in labor supply econometrics that discuss modeling strategies for dealing with constraints, consider for a moment the following setting: The agent has a utility function $\widetilde{U}(C,h,\epsilon)$ where $\epsilon$ is a random taste-shifter (independent of (C,h)).
+Relation to studies with latent constraints on hours of work function $\widetilde{U}(C,h,\epsilon)$ where ε is a random taste-shifter (independent of (C,h)).
 The budget constraint is given by (2.1) and the offered wage rate is fixed for each agent.
 Assume that hours of work take values in a finite set B (say).
 Let